Corleone-Yang/RAG_based_Rehabilitation_System/README.md

 ### d.
 The Result
 ![Screenshot 2024-07-08 at 15 47 45](https://github.com/Corleone-Yang/RAG_based_Rehabilitation_System/assets/137965901/aa8c61ad-fe07-47e1-9983-18e8bc96acd9)
-Here you can get the response form the RAG system and OpenAI prompt generattion.
+Here you can get the response form the RAG system and OpenAI prompt generation.
 Off courese you can test different LLMs like llama3 from huggingface or LangChain API.